 - (13) In accordance with Article 2(1)(47) of Directive 2014/59/EU, 'normal insolvency proceedings' means collective insolvency proceedings which entail the partial or total divestment of a debtor and the appointment of a liquidator or an administrator normally applicable to institutions under national law and either specific to those institutions or generally applicable to any natural or legal persons". - (14) In Austria, insolvency proceedings may be initiated against a materially insolvent institution, whereas the provisions for bankruptcy proceedings of the Insolvency Code4 (the "IO") generally apply and certain provisions of the Banking Act5 (the "BWG") specifically apply.
-The provisions in part XVII of the BWG are procedural provisions and include, in particular, the exclusive right of the Austrian Financial Market Authority, in its role of National Competent Authority (the "NCA") to file for insolvency. - (15) An institution is 'materially insolvent' if it is illiquid (i.e., due to the lack of readily available means of payment, it is unable to pay its due and payable debts) or over-indebted (i.e., presence of a negative status of the entire assets and liabilities based on liquidation values and lack of a positive going concern forecast). - (16) Bankruptcy proceedings are initiated upon completion of the following steps:
+The provisions in part XVII of the BWG are procedural provisions and include, in particular, the exclusive right of the Austrian Financial Market Authority, in its role of National Competent Authority (the "NCA") to file for insolvency. - (15) An institution is 'materially insolvent' if it is illiquid (i.e., due to the lack of readily available means of payment, it is unable to pay its due and payable debts) or over-indebted (i.e., presence of a negative status of the entire assets and liabilities based on liquidation values and lack of a positive going concern forecast). - (16) Bankruptcy proceedings are initiated upon completion of the following steps: - a) the NCA files for the opening of insolvency proceedings with the competent insolvency court pursuant to section 82 para 3 of the BWG;

-4 Austrian Insolvency Code (Insolvenzordnung) Imperial Law Gazette (Reichsgesetzblatt) no. 337/1914 (as amended last by Federal Law Gazette Bundesgesetztblatt) I no. 199/2021).
+4 Austrian Insolvency Code (Insolvenzordnung) Imperial Law Gazette (Reichtsgesetzblatt) no. 337/1914 (as amended last by Federal Law Gazette Bundesgesetztblatt) I no. 199/2021).